-In the footsteps of the Jews of Thessaloniki
+In the footsteps of the Jews of Salonika

 The Shoah Memorial organized, from 30 October to 2 November 2016, an exceptional trip to Thessaloniki, the "Jerusalem of the Balkans".

-During this trip, the participants visited the Jewish Museum of Thessaloniki which traces the history of the Jews of the city from antiquity to 1945.
-The town of Véria, located about an hour from Salonika, its Jewish quarter and its 19th century synagogue were also on the program.
+During this trip, the participants visited the Jewish Museum of Thessaloniki which traces the history of the city’s Jews from antiquity to 1945.
+The city of Véria, located about an hour from Salonika, its Jewish quarter and its nineteenth-century synagogue were also on the program.

-Here are two videos and some photos of this journey from memory.
+Here are two videos and a few photos from this journey of memory.

 voyage-thessalonique-memorial-shoah-1